directus-labs/guest-authoring/crud-with-flutter-and-directus/index.md

 ![Navigating to the blog single page](./Screenshot%202024-04-17%20at%2018.27.22.png)

 ## Summary
-Throughout this tutorial, you've learned how to build a CRUD application using Directus and Flutter.
+Throughout this tutorial, you've learned how to build a Flutter application that uses data from a Directus project.
 We started by creating a new project, set up environment variables and everything we need to call Directus.
-Then we went further to create pages, and posts collections in Directus and integrate the Flutter application with Directus by making API requests to perform CRUD operations.
+We then created pages and posts collections in Directus and integrated them with the the Flutter.

-Now that you've acquired this knowledge, what would you like to build next with the Directus CMS?
-Perhaps you can improve on this project by adding authentication to protect the application, and form validation/serialization.
-To learn more about Dirctus and other interesting features it provides, visit the [official documentation](https://docs.directus.io/).